wp-plugins/highlight-search-terms/readme.txt

 = What does it do? =

 This low impact plugin uses only two action hooks, **init** and **wp_head** to insert the jQuery library (already is included in your WordPress package) and a custom jQuery extension to your page source code.
 The jQuery extension that runs after the page has loaded, wraps all found search terms on that page in `<span class="hilite"> ... </span>` tags.

 There are _no_ configuration option and there is _no_ predefined highlight styling.
-You are completely free to define any style in your themes style.css to get result that fists your theme best.
+You are completely free to define any style in your themes style.css to get result that fits your theme best.

 == Installation ==